muzy/MicroMoody/README.md

 When compiled with -DI2CMASTER (disabled by default), the MicroMoody will act as I2C bus master.
-After each transition (after half the time until the next transition has passed) it will send its current color and fade speed as a broadcast (payload address 0xffff) over the bus.
+After each transition (after half the time until the next transition has passed) it will send its current color and fade delay as a broadcast (payload address 0xffff) over the bus.
 The I2C address used will be the MicroMoody's I2C address (see above for default).